 Whether we apply tsuki (thrusting from the core) for striking, attacking joints or manipulating the opponent’s body, or whether we apply hikite (pulling back to the core) for seizing, limb clearance, grappling or controlling, the way we apply the ‘grip’ is an important consideration.
 Ask your partner to provide some resistance as you attempt to pull his arm back towards your hip in hikite.
 First emphasise grip with the index finger and thumb and then switch to gripping with the little, ring and middle fingers.
 You should find a significant difference.
 Try striking makiwara with these two grips also and note the difference in aspects such as impact delivery, heaviness, floor to fist connection and body integration.

 So before any classic chi-ishi exercises are performed, I would recommend the tool be first used to foster the correct utilisation of grip, specifically for karate practice.
 However, such realisation is of no use if those attributes are not effectively employed in combative application and indeed, in other aspects of your life.
 This ‘holistic’ application of karate can (and should) apply to all areas of our art.
-For instance, try starting a patrol lawn mower, carrying your shopping, pulling open a heavy door or maybe undertaking some home DIY utilising the chi-ishi grip!
+For instance, try starting a petrol lawn mower, carrying your shopping, pulling open a heavy door or maybe undertaking some home DIY utilising the chi-ishi grip!

 As always - my best wishes,